 After 26 years in education, I retired due to health issues, otherwise I’d still be there.
 Retirement does give me the time to create authentic, easy-to-use materials for you!
 My middle school librarian lessons and management tools are available through No Sweat Library, my TeachersPayTeachers store.
 An alternate online activity is a Pinterest curation service, Pin4Teachers, which allows me to contribute to educators worldwide as I share my passion for organization and education.

-My other interests include home improvements—from painting & wallpapering, to plumbing & electric, to landscaping & gardening, to repairs & construction.
+Other interests include home improvements—from painting & wallpapering, to plumbing & electric, to landscaping & gardening, to repairs & construction.
 (My hubby gifted me a radial arm saw!)
-The one thing I hate is housework, so even though I retired after 25 years in education, I still have a cleaning lady every other week!
+The one thing I hate is housework, so I still have a cleaning lady every other week!